jepkemoi-sheilah1/python-p4-iam-putting-it-all-together-lab/README.md

   that focuses on users, their attributes, their login information, and the resources that they are allowed to access.
-- **Authentication**: proving one's identity to an application in order to access protected information; logging in.
+- **Authentication**: proving one's identity to an application in order to access protected information; logging in.z
 - **Authorization**: allowing or disallowing access to resources based on a user's attributes.
 - **Session**: the time between a user logging in and logging out of a web